smithwrinch/terminal_face/README.md

 **What are the values you are considering?**
 \
 The main value I aimed to consider with this is the debate surrounding computer vision and racism.
 I also wanted the piece to take place in the terminal as I believe the ASCII aesthetic would be less effective if it were rendered as text on a seperate window.
-I hoped this would make a regular terminal window seem more alive.
+I hoped this would make a regular terminal window seem more alive/relatable as well as serving to be a metaphor for the deep, black-boxed, internal architecture of the computer.

 **Do they take in to accounts the critiques of this week's reading?
 Write them down.**